An Empirical Study of Training ID-Agnostic Multi-modal Sequential Recommenders: Introduction

 To address this issue, this paper builds a simple and universal MMSR framework, which can support various types of multi-modal item encoders and sequence encoders and shows performance better or on par with the state-of-the-art multi-modal sequential recommenders.
 The core idea is to design a plug-and-play MMSR backbone consisting of multi-modal item encoders, multi-modal fusion modules, and the sequence encoder, such that different types of components can be seamlessly integrated into or replaced from the backbone.
 In our empirical study of MMSR, we try to answer the following key questions: \textbf{Q1}: How can we intuitively build MMSR from scratch, ensuring its performance on par with or even exceeds contemporary SR methods, all without the crutch of complex tricks? \textbf{Q2}: How can we build an MMSR framework such that it can directly benefit from the advances in vision-and-language communities? \textbf{Q3}: Will MMSR be supportive in addressing critical issues in the RecSys community, e.g., cold-start problems and cross-domain transferring?
+To answer these questions, we conduct comprehensive empirical studies along multiple dimensions, including text encoders (TE), vision encoders (VE), fusion strategies, multi-modal encoders paradigms, and RS architectures.